warotm/warotm/README.md

 at [MFEC Public Company Limited](https://www.mfec.co.th/)* (Bangkok, Thailand).

   - Led data engineering tasks, including architecture design and developing ETL pipelines on various cloud platforms.
-  - Implemented proof-of-concepts and quick-win solutions to evaluate project feasibilities and shape customers' expectations.
+  - Implemented proof-of-concepts and quick-win solutions to evaluate project feasibility and shape customers' expectations.
   - Researched artificial intelligence, machine learning, and cloud platforms, and conducted internal training to increase the team's knowledge capabilities.
   - Was the team's representative to speak or train AI/ML-related topics for customers and public educational institutes.